SAGE: Shape-Adapting Gated Experts for Adaptive Histopathology Image Segmentation: Abstract

 \section{Abstract}

-The substantial diversity in cell scale and form remains a primary challenge in computer-aided cancer detection on gigapixel Whole Slide Images (WSIs), attributable to cellular heterogeneity.
-Existing CNN-Transformer hybrids rely on static computation graphs with fixed routing, which consequently causes redundant computation and limits their adaptability to input variability.
+The significant variability in cell size and shape continues to pose a major obstacle in computer-assisted cancer detection on gigapixel Whole Slide Images (WSIs), due to cellular heterogeneity.
+Current CNN-Transformer hybrids use static computation graphs with fixed routing.
+This leads to extra computation and makes it harder to adapt to changes in input.
 We propose Shape-Adapting Gated Experts (SAGE), an input-adaptive framework that enables dynamic expert routing in heterogeneous visual networks.
-SAGE reconfigures static backbones into dynamically routed expert architectures.
-SAGE’s dual-path design features a backbone stream that preserves representation and selectively activates an expert path through hierarchical gating.
-This gating mechanism operates at multiple hierarchical levels, performing a two-level, hierarchical selection between shared and specialized experts to modulate model logits for Top-K activation.
-Our Shape-Adapting Hub (SA-Hub) harmonizes structural and semantic representations across the CNN and the Transformer module, effectively bridging diverse modules.
-Embodied as SAGE-UNet, our model achieves superior segmentation on three medical benchmarks: EBHI, DigestPath, and GlaS, yielding state-of-the-art Dice Scores of $95.57\%$, $95.16\%$, and $94.17\%$, respectively, and robustly generalizes across domains by adaptively balancing local refinement and global context.
-SAGE provides a scalable foundation for dynamic expert routing, enabling flexible visual reasoning.
+SAGE reconfigures static backbones into dynamically routed expert architectures via a dual-path design with hierarchical gating and a Shape-Adapting Hub (SA-Hub) that harmonizes feature representations across convolutional and transformer modules.
+Embodied as SAGE with ConvNeXt and Vision Transformer UNet (SAGE-ConvNeXt+ViT-UNet), our model achieves a Dice score of $95.23\%$ on EBHI, DSC scores of $92.78\%$ and $91.42\%$ on GlaS Test A and Test B, respectively, and $91.26\%$ DSC at the WSI level on DigestPath, while exhibiting robust generalization under distribution shifts by adaptively balancing local refinement and global context.
+SAGE establishes a scalable foundation for dynamic expert routing in visual networks, thereby facilitating flexible visual reasoning.
+Project page: \url{https://oxyzgiahuy.github.io/sage/}.